GovAuCSU/DRAT/README.md

 ## DRAT-cli
 The app can be found under cmd/drat-cli.

+To run the app, you will need a github auth token to overcome the rate limit for github api.
+This token can be generated [here](https://github.com/settings/tokens).

 To check out how it works, you can try running it with the following commands

 ```bash
 cd cmd/drat-cli